-The YaST installer does not allow you to remove older partitions and create a clean root by default.
+By default, the YaST installer does not allow you to remove older partitions and create a clean root.
 To do so, you must run the YaST Partitioner in "Expert Mode" (see the SLES10 Installation and Administration manual).
 The default filesystem type for partitions is reiserfs.
 To create partitions with the XFS filesystem type, manually "Edit" the partition and then select XFS.
 Boot partitions on SGI Altix systems should always use the FAT filesystem.

-Find the best installation method for SLES10 SP2 for your site.
+• Find the best installation method for SLES10 SP2 or SLES11 for your site.

-There are several different methods to install SLES10 SP2.
+There are several different methods to install SLES10 SP2 or SLES11.
 To use the graphical YaST installation, SGI recommends using the vnc or ssh methods, assuming the SGI system is connected to a network.